Shinee World III

 Shinee World III (promoted as SHINee CONCERT "SHINee WORLD III") is the third concert tour by South Korean boy group, Shinee.
 The tour kicked off with a two-day special concert in Seoul, on March 8 and 9, 2014.
 It continued to six other countries—Taiwan, China, Indonesia, Mexico, Chile, Argentina—with Shinee performing in a total of seven cities.
-Their first ever world tour, it gathered over 67,000 fans over its short eight-date, four-month run, making it one of the most successful concert events of the year.

 The live album of the tour, The 3rd Concert Album "Shinee World III", was released on December 11, 2014.
 The album contains two CDs with a total of 33 tracks.
 The album was recorded in their Seoul leg at Olympic Gymnastics Arena on March 8 and 9, 2014.
-On April 27, 2015, they released the concert video album entitled Shinee - The 3rd Concert "Shinee World III".
+On April 27, 2015, they released the concert video album entitled Shinee – The 3rd Concert "Shinee World III".

 Background

-On January 29, 2014, SM Entertainment announced Shinee's tour would begin at the Olympic Gymnastics Arena in Songpagu, Seoul on March 8 and 9.
+On January 29, 2014, SM Entertainment announced Shinee's tour would begin at the Olympic Gymnastics Arena in Songpagu, Seoul, on March 8 and 9.
 It was their first concert in South Korea in almost two years.
 Tickets sold out in less than 15 minutes, and the group performed in front of approximately 20,000 fans.
 They performed a total of 29 songs, including some of their hits like "Juliette", "Lucifer", "Ring Ding Dong", "Sherlock (Clue + Note)", and the Korean versions of Japanese singles, such as "3 2 1" and others.